mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 | Donations          | N/A           | $94.06        | <font color="green">+$94.06 (+inf%)</font>     |
 | **Total Earnings** | **$8,741.37** | **$3,124.80** | **<font color="red">-$5,616.57 (-64%)</font>** |

+Visits stats aren't as strong as when I had [a big surge](/2020/08/#aligning-my-blog-with-my-business-finally) from Hacker News last month, but I'm still pleased with the steady flow of potential customers.

+I missed my sales goals, partly because I had issues keeping inventory adequately stocked and largely because I had to pause sales halfway through the month.

+The donations have been a nice surprise.
+I received almost $100 in donations from people who wanted to support the project, including one from [what seems to be a bot](https://twitter.com/deliberatecoder/status/1300138860668686336).

 ## Why, oh Y-cables!

 Since the earliest stages of TinyPilot, I've struggled with one major problem: power.

 The Raspberry Pi has a special ability to impersonate other USB devices.
 That's how it's able to type keystrokes into a target computer.
 It tells the computer that it's a USB keyboard and then sends keystrokes the same way a USB keyboard would.

 The problem is that the only port capable of impersonating a keyboard is also the main port for receiving power.
-A computer's USB port does output a little bit of power, but not enough to match the Raspberry Pi's official requirements of 3.0 Amps.
-The initial version of TinyPilot ran on 0.5 Amps of power, which did work, but I was constantly worried that running underpowered would cause unexpected problems, so I was desperate to find a better solution.
+A computer's USB port does output a little bit of power, but not enough to meet the Pi's official requirement of 3.0 Amps.
+The initial version of TinyPilot ran on 0.5 Amps of power, which worked, but I was constantly worried that running underpowered would cause unexpected problems, so I was desperate to find a better solution.

 Finally, I found this USB OTG Y-cable, which seemed like what I needed: